VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 ## Exercise 5: Low_Level_API_Dropper
-In this exercise, we will make the second modification to the reference dropper, create the direct syscall dropper, and implement the required syscalls or syscall stub directly into the **Low-Level API shellcode dropper** for short **LLA dropper**.
+In this exercise, we will make the second modification to the reference dropper, create the direct syscall dropper, and implement the required syscalls or syscall stub directly into the **Low-Level API shellcode dropper** for short **Low-Level-Dropper**.
 ![low_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235438881-e4af349a-0109-4d8e-80e2-730915c927f6.png)

 ## Exercise 5 tasks:
-### Create LLA-Dropper
+### Create Low-Level-Dropper
-1. Create necessary code for LLA-Dropper with SysWhispers3
+1. Create necessary code for Low-Level-Dropper with SysWhispers3
-1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the LLA-Dropper.
+1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the Low-Level-Dropper.
-2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ LLA-Dropper poc.
+2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ Low-Level-Dropper poc.
-3. Compile the LLA-Dropper as release or debug x64.
+3. Compile the Low-Level-Dropper as release or debug x64.
 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
-### Analyse HLA-Dropper
+### Analyse Low-Level-Dropper
-6. Use the Visual Studio tool dumpbin to analyze the compiled LLA-Dropper.
+6. Use the Visual Studio tool dumpbin to analyze the compiled Low-Level-Dropper.
 Is the result what you expected?
-7. Use the API Monitor to analyze the compiled LLA-Dropper in the context of the four APIs used.
+7. Use the API Monitor to analyze the compiled Low-Level-Dropper in the context of the four APIs used.
 Is the result what you expected?
-8. Use the x64dbg debugger to analyze the compiled LLA dropper: from which module and location are the syscalls from the four APIs used being executed?
+8. Use the x64dbg debugger to analyze the compiled Low-Level-Dropper: from which module and location are the syscalls from the four APIs used being executed?
 Is the result what you expected?

 ## SysWhispers 3
 Again, we need to implement the code for the four native APIs we use, but unlike the Medium_Level dropper, we do not load the corresponding syscalls from ntdll.dll.
-Instead, we want to implement the necessary code directly in our LLA dropper.
+Instead, we want to implement the necessary code directly in our Low-Level-Dropper.
 Therefore we have to create the corresponding code or files with the tool SysWhispers3 from [**@KlezVirus**](https://twitter.com/KlezVirus).
-To create the necessary code in context of our LLA-Dropper you can use the following command with SysWhispers.
+To create the necessary code in context of our Low-Level-Dropper you can use the following command with SysWhispers.
 Because we work with the MSVC compiler in Visual Studio we choose for the -c parameter msvc.
 <details>

 **kali>**